akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 - its family,
 - and when this is relevant, the attribute channel and locale.

-Finally, on top of the list, you will find a search bar to filter messages. 🔍
+Finally, above the list, you will find a search bar to filter messages. 🔍

 ![Connection monitoring page](../img/connection-monitoring-page.png)

 ::: info
-For now, we only track errors on **products creation, update, or deletion**.
+For now, we only track errors on **product creation, update, or deletion**.
 :::